 Don’t forget to also offer informal, in-the-moment effective feedback whenever you have a chance.
 As you interact with your direct reports, take time to acknowledge how they are doing rather than feeling the need to wait for a 1:1.
 This way, they can always be confident in their performance and feel comfortable seeking feedback.

-Want to learn more about what makes managers great?
-Download our ebook, 11 essential traits of great managers.
+Want to learn more about what makes managers great support systems?
+Download our ebook, A guide to 1-on-1 meetings.

 Request a personalized demo